 Using getinfo, we look for the “connections” attribute is 1.

 Mining Your Custom Blockchains First Few Blocks

-Using setgenerate to enable mining with 1 thread.
+Using setgenerate to enable cryptocurrency mining with 1 thread.
 After a couple of minutes the getinfo command should return with a blocks attribute more than 0.
 We can then stop mining by using setgenerate again passing in a false value.

 Stop Seed Node

 Using the stop command on the seed node.

 Components of a Komodo Ecosystem Custom Block Explorer